This week's big question

 - be able to discuss why not all people were part of “all people”.

-Questions to consider, and learning activityAgain, we have two sets of readings this week, so some of you will be reading about the Revolution and its conventional politics; others will be reading about how slavery figured into that discussion.
+Questions to consider, and learning activity"Freedom" and "liberty" are two of the key ideas guiding modern liberalism, but these terms meant different things to different people.
+They still do.
+Our two secondary sources offer very different views of the revolution, and point to very different meanings of "freedom" and "liberty".
+Some of you will be reading about the Revolution and its conventional politics; others will be reading about how slavery figured into that discussion.
 Both are important topics.
 One tries to explain the fundamental bases for revolt; the other tries to explain some of the very real limits on that story.
 So, begin your week discussing what you found in your own readings, then finish your week responding to what others found in their (different) readings.
+Talk to each other!

 So, here's a workflow:

-- Early in the week (by noon Saturday) post at least once on your readings.
+- Early in the lesson (say by Wednesday morning) post at least once on your readings.
 Try to make points specific to your readings, and try to infer larger understandings.

-- Later in the week, post at least once in reply to someone who has posted on the other topic.
+- Later in the lesson, post at least once in reply to someone who has posted on the other documents.

 In that spirit, we’ll offer some fairly general questions this week: